 Let's decompose it block by block.

-In Flux, the basic way to compose layers is Chain, the equivalent of Torch's nn.Sequential.
-There's nothing more to say.
+In Flux, the basic way to compose layers is Chain

 Conv((p, p), 3=>H, gelu; stride=p).

 In Flux, the third argument of a convolution, if specified, is an activation function applied pointwise[1].
 Here, we take the Gaussian error linear unit, Gelu.
-Additionnaly, we transform the 3 initial RGB channels in HH (like hidden) dimensions.
+Additionnaly, we transform the 3 initial RGB channels in (like hidden) dimensions.
 After this operation, the batch has dimension

 In ConvMixer as in many networks, each layer is followed by a batch normalization: after being filtered, the arrays representing images in a batch are centered and reduced along each dimension.
 There are two learnable parameters (mean and std) for each dimension.
-In Flux, we simply call BatchNorm(H).
+In Flux, we simply call BatchNorm(H)

-The next ingredient for the ConvMixer architecture is the residual connection: instead of filtering xx to f(x)f(x) and feeding f(x)f(x) to the next layer, we feed x+f(x)x+f(x) to the next layer.
-In Flux, this is done with SkipConnection(layer, +) where layer is any chain of layers.
-Note that we are not forced to use addition + to perform the connection.
-We could multiply, concatenate or anything else.
+The next ingredient for the ConvMixer architecture is the residual connection: instead of filtering to and feeding to the next layer, we feed to the next layer.
+In Flux, this is done with SkipConnection(layer, +)

-We use these SkipConnections with layers composed of channel-wise convolutions: here the groups argument tells us that the convolution is applied indepedently on each channel.
+We use these SkipConnections with layers composed of channel-wise convolutions: here the groups

 SkipConnection(